TheBiemGamer/TheBiemGamer/README.md

 ###

-<p align="left">My name is Noah and I'm a Software Development Student, from the Netherlands.</p>
+<p align="left">My name is Noah and I'm a Software Development Student at [University of Applied Sciences Utrecht](https://www.internationalhu.com/), from the Netherlands.</p>

 ###